KevinMarquette/kevinmarquette.github.io/_posts/2017-12-29-Powershell-what-is-pwsh.md

 question: "What is pwsh.exe?"
 answer: "The pwsh.exe process is the new name for PowerShell starting with version 6.0."
 ---
-The `pwsh.exe` process is the new name for PowerShell starting with version 6.0.
-At the time of this writing, PowerShell 6.0 is only a release candidate.
-But it is already known that the executable is changing names from `powershell.exe` to `pwsh.exe`.
+The `pwsh.exe` process is the new name for PowerShell Core starting with version 6.0.
+The executable changed names from `powershell.exe` to `pwsh.exe`.
 Let's take a look at this executable.
 <!--more-->

 # Index